d3slect/Cloud-Application-Development/slides/slides.md

 <https://developers.google.com/appengine/>

 - Platform for development of scalable cloud-based web apps
-	- Motto: *Solutions that do not scale cannot be done at all!*
+	- Motto: *Solutions that do not scale cannot be created at all!*
+	- Based entirely on HTTP request handling
 - PaaS - SDK for Python / Java / Go
 	- Runs on Google infrastructure
 - Integrated with Google services